openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	for (int i=0; i<numLines; ++i) {
 		float distance = ofRandom(minRadius, maxRadius);
 		float angle = ofRandom(2.0*PI);
-		float xoffset = cos(angle) * distance;
+		float xOffset = cos(angle) * distance;
-		float yoffset = sin(angle) * distance;
+		float yOffset = sin(angle) * distance;
 		float alpha = ofMap(distance, minRadius, maxRadius, 50, 0);
 		ofSetColor(255, alpha);
-		ofLine(mouseX, mouseY, mouseX+xoffset, mouseY+yoffset);
+		ofLine(mouseX, mouseY, mouseX+xOffset, mouseY+yOffset);
 	}

-What have we done with the alpha?
+By golly what have we done with the alpha?
 We've introduced a new function called [`ofMap`](http://www.openframeworks.cc/documentation/math/ofMath.html#show_ofMap "ofMap Documentation Page").
-This provides a quick way to do a linear interpolation **[note: link to math]**.
-To get a "twinkle," We want our shortest lines to be the most opaque and our longer lines to be the most transparent.
+This function provides a quick way to do a linear interpolation.**[note: link to math]**.
+To get a "twinkle" we want our shortest lines to be the most opaque and our longer lines to be the most transparent.
 We want to tie the alpha parameter to the distance parameter.  `ofMap` takes a value from one range and maps it into another range like this: `ofMap(float value, float inputMin, float inputMax, float outputMin, float outputMax)`.
-We tell it that distance is a value in-between minRadius and maxRadius and that we want it mapped such a distance value of 125 (maxRadius) yields an alpha value of 50 and a distance value of 25 (minRadius) yields an alpha value of 0.
+We tell it that distance is a value in-between `minRadius` and `maxRadius` and that we want it mapped so that a distance value of 125 (`maxRadius`) returns an alpha value of 50 and a distance value of 25 (`minRadius`) returns an alpha value of 0.
 The longer the line, the more transparent the color.

-If you wanted to, you could also play with the line thickness:
+We could also play with the line thickness if we wanted to:

 	ofSetLineWidth(ofRandom(1.0, 5.0));

-Just remember that if you change the line width here, you will need to go to your other brushes and set the line width back to 1.
+Just remember that if we change the line width here we will need go back and set our line width back to 1 for our other brushes.

-**[Note: maybe expand upon linking variables together - now that you know how to do this, what could you have done with your prior brushes to make them cooler?]**
+**[Note: maybe expand upon linking variables together - now that we know how to do this, what could we have done with your prior brushes to make them cooler?]**

 ![Line Star Brush](images/intrographics_linestars.png "Results of using the line brush")

-Whew, time for the last brush from predefined shapes - the triangle!
-The general idea for this brush is to draw a bunch of randomized triangles that appear to be directed out from the mouse position.
-Like this:
+Time for the last brush from a predefined shape - the triangle!
+The general idea for this brush is to draw a bunch of randomized triangles that appear to be directed outward from the mouse position like this:

 ![Triangle Brush Sample](images/intrographics_trianglebrushsample.png "Sample how the triangle brush will look")

-But to be able to get to that, we will need to introduce [`ofVec2f`](http://openframeworks.cc/documentation/math/ofVec2f.html "ofVec2f Documentation Page").
+But first we will need to introduce the [`ofVec2f`](http://openframeworks.cc/documentation/math/ofVec2f.html "ofVec2f Documentation Page") class.
 We've been defining a point in space by keeping two separate variables - one for the x position and one for the y position.
-A triangle is defined by three points, so we would end up with six separate variables if we continued with our current tactic.  `ofVec2f` is a vector, and it allows us to hold both the x and y coordinates in one variable (and comes with some handy math operations).
+A triangle is defined by three points, so we would end up with six separate variables if we tried to represent one using what we know so far.  `ofVec2f` is a vector, and as 2 dimensional vector that allows us to hold both the x and y coordinates in one variable.
+It also comes with some handy math operations.
 You can use an ofVec2f variable like this:

 	ofVec2f mousePos(mouseX, mouseY);